Resources for Spouses/Partners and Family Members of Columbia University Faculty, Staff, and Students

 There are many events, including seminars, lectures, concerts and other performances, at Columbia that are open to the public.
 Please review the Columbia University Events calendar, as each event will specify eligibility.

-The Columbia Libraries have various policies regarding the use of the libraries by spouses and domestic partners of Columbia University students, faculty, and staff.
+Other Columbia Libraries have various policies regarding the use of the libraries by spouses and domestic partners of Columbia University students, faculty, and staff.
 Depending upon eligibility, spouses or domestic partners can be issued a borrower’s card or a reader’s card, which can be used at any of the Columbia Libraries.
-Please review their website or call (212) 854-7309 for more detailed information on obtaining library cards, cost, and proof of eligibility.
+Please review individual library websites or call (212) 854-7309 for more detailed information on obtaining library cards, cost, and proof of eligibility.

 TIC sells discounted tickets to the movies, theater, and special events.
 Tickets are sold to anyone with a Columbia University ID card and most event sales allow ID holders to purchase two tickets per ID.

 Family memberships are available to members of Dodge Fitness Center.
 Eligible family members include spouse and domestic partner and/or children ages 6-19.
-Please review their website for information on how to join and membership rates.
+To obtain a family membership, visit the Dodge Membership Office in the Lobby of Dodge.
+Certain documentation is required.

 The Office of the University Chaplain has several services and events that are open to Columbia spouses and partners.